 Also, there is a good thing about Flutter.
 The Flutter team asks the developers to write code in BLOCK pattern.
 Also, this will ensure that the app will have less of the spaghetti code when it gets more complex.

 And Flutter just follows one design pattern – Material design.
 And there is not much to do there.
 You can create your widgets using the existing widget.

-Also, you can ship the single codebase to any of the platforms – whether its Android, iOS, Web or Desktop.
-However, as of the new update, Flutter Web is still in the development phase, which also includes the Desktop apps as well.
+Also, you can ship the single code base to any of the platforms – whether its Android, iOS, Web or Desktop.
+However, as of the new update, Flutter Web is still in the development phase, which also includes the Desktop apps.

-Also, it is worth noting, that the UI in Flutter runs on Skia Engine which is a complete 2D graphics engine by Google.
+Also, the UI in Flutter runs on Skia Engine, which is a complete 2D graphics engine by Google.
 Thus, ensuring you 60FPS animation throughout the app.

 Even many firms are switching to flutter already.
 These include Alibaba and Tencent.
 Also, you can check apps by independent developers on this website.

 Flutter is now gaining popularity at a faster pace.
 More and more developers are also switching to this new SDK.
 At AppSierra, we develop apps on Native, ReactNative, Ionic, and Flutter.

 We are dedicated to becoming the biggest iOS app development and Android app development company.

 Flutter is one of the top choices in terms of app development in AppSierra.